 The grains are a combination of yeasts and bacteria which form a SCOBY – Symbiotic Culture Of Bacteria and Yeast.

 The exact composition of bacteria and yeast in the the SCOBY will vary between different grains, but up to 23 different bacteria and nine yeasts have been found in kefir cultures.
 This is many more than is found in yogurts, even live yogurts.
+This variety of yeasts and bacteria is why kefir has its healthy reputation.

 Where did kefir come from?
 How do I get hold of some grains?